Revenue Cycle Optimization Guide: Strategies, KPIs & Tools for Peak Financial Performance

 The solution here is an automated accounts receivable solution that, by leveraging multiple real-time data points, unleashes the prediction algorithms that accurately predict the recoverability of outstanding claims.
 These A/R solutions can also create daily work orders that are assigned to team members by prioritization algorithms.
 Team members can start by working on claims with the highest probability of reimbursement in the shortest amount of time.
 Too many A/R professionals gravitate to the high dollar claims close to timely filing limits when these may be tough to collect.
 An advanced A/R solution reveals the various A/R categories, supporting deep analysis across multiple dimensions like payer, facility, denial, and aging categories.
 Automated status checks help prevent claims from going unworked and aging out, leaving A/R teams free to focus on high-value work and touch more claims.

-While your payers may have created your contracts, they don’t always execute them accurately.
+While it’s most likely that your payers may have created your contracts, they don’t always execute them accurately.
 You are well within your rights to fight for the full reimbursements delineated in their payer contracts.

 Research reveals that providers lose one to three percent of their net revenue every year due to underpayments from commercial payers.
 Proactive contract optimization helps you find and pursue the underpayments that diminish net revenue.
 Staff, management, and technology all play a role in managing payer contracts and ensuring payers are remitting the maximum reimbursements.